Course TTa: Foundations of Reliable Embedded Systems

 The exercises will help you to develop and refine your skills.
 The exercises will also help you to prepare for the SafeTTy Certified exam (Level 1): this is usually taken by Skype®.

 Most people complete our training programmes while they are in full-time employment.
-To ensure that you can complete this training without undue interference with your work or family commitments, you’ll have the services of your Certification Tutor for up to six months as you work through the series of exercises (this is our “Standard” route).
+To ensure that you can complete this training without undue interference with your work or family commitments, you’ll have the services of your Certification Tutor for up to six months as you work through the series of exercises.

 All quoted prices are in UK Pounds (£) and may be subject to UK VAT (depending on the location in which your training takes place).